 Balikpapan East Kalimantan, Indonesia Travel Guide

 Dedicated, extensive hiking trails directly within Balikpapan city are limited.
-Most green spaces are city parks or smaller reserves.
+Most green areas are urban parks or smaller reserves.
 Opportunities for more serious jungle trekking exist outside the city.

 Located about 1.5-2 hours from Balikpapan.
 This forest area has walking paths and a famous canopy bridge.
-Trails are generally easy to moderate.
+Trails are generally from easy to intermediate.

-A whole day excursion or overnight stay further north.
+A whole day excursion or overnight stay northward.
 It offers more extensive and difficult jungle treks, suitable for experienced hikers.
-Permits and guides are needed.
+Permissions and guides are needed.

 Balikpapan is not a main hub for extreme adventure sports like white-water river rafting or canyoning; these are found elsewhere within Indonesia.